luisparravicini/algotrading-utils/bot/README.md

 # backtrader + CCXT

-This is based on [rodrigo-brito/backtrader-binance-bot])https://github.com/rodrigo-brito/backtrader-binance-bot)
+This is based on [rodrigo-brito/backtrader-binance-bot])https://github.com/rodrigo-brito/backtrader-binance-bot).
+For now, the code hasn't been modified and is *exactly* as Brito's code.

 ----